iomesh/docs/docs/Deploy IOMesh Cluster/prerequisites.md

 |Physical Disks|<p>All-flash mode: No configuration is needed for cache disks; At least one SSD with an available capacity greater than 60 GB on each worker node.</p> <p>Hybrid-flash mode: For cache disks, at least one SSD with an available capacity greater than 60 GB; for data disk, at least one HDD with an available capacity greater than 60 GB on each worker node.
 |Physical NIC|A physical NIC of 10 GBE for IOMesh storage network. |

+## System Space Reservation
+On each worker node, ensure that at least 100GB of disk space is reserved in the /opt directory for storing IOMesh cluster metadata.